boolaz/samsungSMS/README.md

 ## Syntax

-Simply execute the python script or the windows binary with the directory containing the .VMG SMS files as an arguments
+Simply execute the python script or the windows binary with the directory containing the .VMG SMS files as an argument

     $ ./samsungSMS.py SMS_directory

-As an output, you'll get a text CSV file with the details of the SMS files
+As an output, you'll get a text CSV file with the details of all the SMS files

 Stay tuned for updates and please, feel free to report any bug to the author.